-To proactively address the situation, the Library Board directed the 2008 budget request include groupings of service restoration proposals, starting with high impact restorations to allow existing libraries to provide more effective public access and service and progressing through a series of service restorations that will pilot and ultimately expand alternate service provision models.
+To proactively address the situation, the Library Board directed the 2008 budget request include groupings of service restoration proposals, starting with high impact restorations to allow libraries remaining open to provide more effective public access and service and progressing through a series of service restorations that will pilot and ultimately expand alternate service provision models.
 They are designed to be implemented sequentially over the course of one to three budget years depending upon the County's funding situation and other needs.
-The Library will work to maximize the impact of the funding provided following the priorities summarized below.
-These initiatives are designed to be as cost-effective as possible and allow the downsized Buffalo and Erie County Public Library System to be much better able to meet continued high public demand for service at a cost that is still LOW - APPROXIMATELY WHAT THE TAXPAYERS PROVIDED IN 1998!
+The Library will work to maximize the impact of any funding provided following the priorities summarized below.
+The proposals are designed to be as cost-effective as possible and, if approved, the downsized Buffalo and Erie County Public Library System will be much better able to meet continued high public demand for service at a cost that would still be LOW - APPROXIMATELY WHAT THE TAXPAYERS PROVIDED IN 1998!

-Open Hours Cumulative Cost Cumulative Cost LEVEL 1 Restorations to Allow Libraries Remaining Open to Provide More Effective Access/Service 98 98 \$818,030 \$818,030 LEVEL 2 Restorations to Further Strengthen Existing Libraries and Pilot Alternate Service Provision Models 183 281 \$781,970 \$1,600,000
+Open Hours Cumulative Cost Cumulative Cost LEVEL 1 Restorations to Allow Libraries Remaining Open to Provide More Effective Access/Service 98 98 \$818,030 \$818,030 LEVEL 2 Restorations to Further Strengthen Existing Libraries and Pilot Alternate Service Provision Models 183 281 \$800,081 \$1,618,111

-Grand Total Level 1 & 2 \$1,600,000
+Grand Total Level 1 & 2 \$1,618,111